COMMUNICATION ETHICS

 Different contexts require different styles of communication:

-• Rhetorical Language: Used in theater, ceremonies, and celebrations, focusing on expressive and persuasive elements.
+is used in theater, ceremonies, and celebrations, focusing on expressive and persuasive elements

 Understanding these language limitations and styles is crucial for improving communication skills and ensuring that messages are conveyed effectively across various contexts.